YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 the module `MyLogic`  for pedagogical purposes only, so that we do not have to refer to the OCanren source code.
 The reader is encouraged to find the corresponding definitions in the source code by himself.
-Moreover, the `Peano` and `MyList` types are provided by the OCanren standard libraries `LNat` and `LList` respectively where the leading `L` in the module names stands for "logic".
+Moreover, the `Peano` and `MyList` modules correspond to the OCanren standard libraries `LNat` and `LList` respectively where the leading `L` in the module names stands for "logic".